-2.29.10 Recognizers for number types: integral, rational, decimal, complex isinteger, isbiginteger, isintegral, isratio, isrational, isdecimal, issdecimal, israal, israal, israal, israal, israal,
+-- -- Recognizers for number types: integral, rational, decimal, complex isinteger, isbiginteger, isintegral, isratio, isrational, isdecimal, issdecimal, isdecimal, isreal, iscomplex, isnumber

 A number is described as "integral" if it is an integer or a biginteger.
 It is described as "rational" if it is integral or a ratio.
 It is described as decimal if it is a decimal or a ddecimal.
-There are various recognizer procedures for detecting the different number classes:
+There are various recogniser procedures for detecting the different number classes:

-2.29.11 Reading in numbers relative to a base
+-- -- Reading in numbers relative to a base